2020PB/police-brutality/reports/New York.md

 Footage from Cadman Plaza in Brooklyn shows protestors lock arms on the sidewalk to protect injured protestors as police approach.
 Police begin shoving the protestors and striking them with batons, including the injured protestor lying on the ground.

-tags: push, shove, baton, strike, protestor
+tags: push, shove, baton, strike, protester

 id: ny-newyorkcity-81